 However, judging by the results of my class, I think it should be called, Green Theory since that was the zone most of us were in the majority of the time…

 At the start, I was given a Polar sensor to attach to my chest strap.
 I started on the treadmill at a warm up pace.
-Half of the class was on the rower and half on the treads.
+Half of the class was on the rower and half were on the treads.
 We all went at an easy pace for about 5 minutes mixing between a slow jog and fast run, alternating each minute.
 I felt like the treadmill was slower than the speed indicated but I liked the treadmill interface which made it easy to switch from a fast to slow speed with the touch of one button.
 I tried hard to get into the orange zone, but it just didn’t happen.